Oldhill Community School FAQs

 Why can’t Oldhill Community School host a merger with another school?

-Oldhill Community School’s accumulated deficit (more than £780,000 in April 2024) would be written off by the Council in the event of closure, removing the unrecoverable financial burden from the continuing and enlarged Harrington Hill Primary School.
+Oldhill Community School’s accumulated deficit (projected to be £1.7 million in April 2025) would be written off by the Council in the event of closure, removing the unrecoverable financial burden from the continuing and enlarged Harrington Hill Primary School.
 Harrington Hill Primary School would therefore be in a better position to maintain quality education given the additional revenue that would result from having an increased pupil roll.

-What would happen to the staff at Oldhill Community School in case of a merger or closure?
+What would happen to the staff at Oldhill Community School?

 How many children does Harrington Hill Primary School have?
 How many children would Harrington Hill Primary School have if it merged with Oldhill Community School?

-The number of pupils likely to be impacted is set out in the table below based on the May 2024 census and Reception 2024 offers, in July 2024.
+The number of pupils likely to be impacted is set out in the table below based on the October 2024 census.
 The number of children potentially impacted is constantly changing as pupils join and leave schools.

 It is anticipated that some families will exercise their right to apply to other schools local to their home and move children prior to a final decision.